 However, it’s no secret that job security has diminished significantly over the years.
 Even in a large company, you can easily be shown the door for many reasons.
-On the other hand, with the internet it’s easier now than ever to venture out on your own.
-If you have the drive to learn new things and aren’t afraid to explore new opportunities — the sky is the limit when it comes to working online.
+On the other hand, with the internet it’s now easier than ever to venture out on your own.
+If you have the drive to learn new things and aren’t afraid to explore new opportunities, then the sky is the limit when it comes to working online.

 Freelancing as a graphic designer is one such opportunity, and the perfect way to turn your passion into a professional career.
 If you’re determined to go down this path, then realize that sooner or later, you have to overcome your insecurities and take that first step.
 Like it or not, circumstances will never be perfect — but it’s never a bad idea to be prudent.
 With the risks involved, you should definitely take stock of your situation and consider all the possibilities before taking the plunge.

 WHY YOU SHOULD FREELANCE WITH A FULL TIME JOB

 If you’re still gainfully employed, consider staying in your job and using the extra time to improve your skills and knowledge in graphic design.
 By doing so, you don’t have to worry about your next paycheck.
 With better skills, you will provide more value to your clients — and secure higher-paying projects when you actually start freelancing.

 For the more ambitious, you can start taking projects and make additional income on the side while working a full time job.
 Securing a client base gives you a head start when you actually make the transition.
 In fact, there are many freelancers who start off part-time, doing client work at night and on weekends.
 But take note that some companies don’t allow moonlighting, so check your job contract and make sure you don’t run into any trouble with your current employer.